Atreidae/Search-UxCallLog/README.md

 'OutboundSignallingGroups' : This is currently a plain text string of all the signalling groups listed in the destination route.
 Will be updated to an array in a later release

 'CauseCodeReRoute' : Returns what if any cause code rules were matched and what table the match was on.
 Otherwise returns "No"

+'ReRouteMatch' : Returns the Translation Table match of the re-routed call.

 ![image](https://user-images.githubusercontent.com/8736291/162686383-86658675-9844-45f6-a871-8d788c50798c.png)